-Some computing and communications components (routers, firewalls, etc.) may be named as certificate subjects.
-In such cases, the component must have a human PKI Sponsor as described in Section 1.3.6.2.
+Some computing and communications components (e.g., routers, firewalls) may be named as certificate subjects, except for certificates asserting Medium Hardware PIV-I which can only be issued to human subscribers.
+In such cases, the component must have a human PKI Sponsor as described in Section 1.3.7.2.
 The PKI Sponsor is responsible for providing the CMA, or to CMA approved Trusted Agents correct information regarding:

-- Equipment identification; - Equipment public keys; - Equipment authorizations and attributes (if any are to be included in the certificate); and, - Contact information to enable the CMA to communicate with the PKI Sponsor when required.
+- · Equipment identification; - Equipment public keys; - Equipment authorizations and attributes (if any are to be included in the certificate); and, - Contact information to enable the CMA to communicate with the PKI Sponsor when required.